DIDSR/SegVal-WSI/README.md

 ## Confidence Intervals
 To calculate confidence intervals we use the bootstrap method.
 To obtain one bootstrap sample, we randomly sample N WSIs with replacement from the original pool of the N WSIs in the test dataset.
 Each time we select a WSI from the pool of the N whole slide images, all the ROIs of that slide is also selected.
 As a result, the three methods discussed above could be used to obtain Dice scores for the bootstrapped samples as well.
 We repeat this bootstrap sampling k times (e.g., k = 5000).
 From the distribution of Dice scores across these k samples, lower and upper bounds of confidence interval at different confidence levels could be obtained.

+# Usage

+Inputs/Outputs requirements to the software tool as well as the Inputs/Outputs to each of the functions within the software are described in the "User Manual" document.
+Please refer to this document for a full descirpiton of each of the functions and the software tool usage.

 # Installation